-API monitoring refers to the practice of monitoring APIs, most commonly in production, to gain visibility into performance, availability, and functional correctness.
+API monitoring refers to the practice of monitoring APIs, most commonly in production, to gain visibility into performance, availability and functional correctness.
 API monitoring capability is designed to help organizations analyze the performance of applications and take informed decisions to improve poorly performing APIs.
 They provide a measure of how long a routine takes to execute, how often it is called, where it is called from, and the total time spent in executing that transaction etc. IT organizations require a deeper and more precise understanding of what is happening across their IT environments.
-According to a survey by Enterprise Management Associates (EMA) , most enterprises find it difficult to find the right monitoring strategy to manage their environments.
-At the same time, over 65% of enterprise organizations have more than 10 monitoring maturity depends on what an organization wants to gauge.
-A holistic approach for API monitoring not only helps detect, diagnose, and address performance issues, but also helps organizations trust their systems and understand the various bottlenecks and impacts on the platform.
+According to a survey by Enterprise Management Associates (EMA), most enterprises find it difficult to find the right monitoring strategy to manage their environments.
+At the same time, over 65% of enterprise organizations have more than 10 monitoring tools.
+These monitoring tools could be home-grown and specific to a project or task.
+Now, the level of API monitoring maturity depends on what an organization wants to gauge.
+A holistic approach for API monitoring not only helps detect, diagnose and address performance issues, but also helps organizations trust their systems and understand the various bottlenecks and impacts on the platform.
 Based on the level of understanding, there are typically four levels of monitoring.